GameChangerInteractive/cordova-wrapper-android/README.md

 cordova-plugin-whitelist<br>

 # How to use
-public class CordovaTestActivity extends Activity {
+public class CordovaGcmvpActivity extends Activity {

     AcmeWebView acmeWebView;